 Pte Edward West (1896 – 1916)

 On 13 October, Edward went into action when the Berkshires took part in an assault on the Hohenzollern Redoubt and captured Gun Trench and the southwestern face of the Hulluch Quarries.
-Battalion casualties that day numbered 149, with almost 60 killed or missing, and others dying of wounds in the following days.
-Edward survived the assault, and by Christmas was based in the Béthune area.
+Battalion casualties that day numbered 149, with almost 60 killed or missing and others dying of wounds in the following days.
+Edward survived the assault and, by Christmas, was based in the Béthune area.

 Lieutenant Edwards, who commanded Edward’s platoon, wrote to Mr & Mrs West that their son had ‘always done his duty cheerfully and without a grumble – often under very trying circumstances.’
 Corporal R. F. Sparkes also wrote to Edward’s parents informing them that ‘he was respectfully buried by his comrades.
 We all feel deeply sorry, for he was a good soldier, and one we could ill afford to lose.’

 Edward was just 19 when he died, and his body was taken away for burial in the British Cemetery at Vermelles.
-Shortly after his parents received the news, the bells in Pangbourne parish church rang out a muffled peal out of respect for their esteemed fellow bellringer, and in 1918 a brass tablet in memory of their son was posthumously erected in the church by Arthur and Clara.
+Shortly after his parents received the news, the bells in Pangbourne parish church rang out a muffled peal out of respect for their esteemed fellow bellringer, and in 1918, a brass tablet in memory of their son was posthumously erected in the church by Arthur and Clara.

-Despite not having lived in Platt for some years, Edward still had relatives in the village, most notably his father’s aunt Mary, who was married to Percy Minter.
+Despite not living in Platt for some years, Edward still had relatives in the village, most notably his father’s aunt Mary, who was married to Percy Minter.
 After the war, Percy became a member of the War Memorial Executive Committee, and so it is probable that this connection resulted in Edward’s inclusion on the Platt War Memorial.